Board Approves Tuition Increase and FY 2010 Budget Priorities

-State University (MVSU) and Coahoma Community College (CCC) presidents signed a cooperation agreement to ease the transition between the two-year college and the four-year university.
+Mississippi Valley State University (MVSU) and Coahoma Community College (CCC) presidents signed a cooperation agreement to ease the transition between the two-year college and the four-year university.
 MVSU Interim President Roy C. Hudson and CCC President Vivian M. Presley signed the agreement benefiting CCC students, faculty, and staff.
 The agreement allows credit hour retention so that students transferring to MVSU from CCC will not lose any credit hours.
 "There is a long history of a cooperative relationship between Valley and Coahoma.
 We know that earning a higher education benefits not only our area but Mississippi as a whole.
 This agreement is MVSU's way of assisting CCC students as they adjust to life as a four-year-degree-seeking candidate," said Dr. Hudson.
 "The cooperative agreement ensures that Coahoma Community College graduates have a seamless transition to Mississippi Valley State University," added Rosetta Howard, dean of CCC Academic Affairs.
 In addition, the agreement involves providing two presidential scholarships to graduates of CCC which include payment of fees, room, and board, a monthly stipend, and an annual book allowance.
 Coahoma's faculty and staff will benefit from the agreement, too, said Dr. Hudson.
 "Individuals may take up to six credit hours per semester free of charge.
 We want to see Deltans attain the four-year college degree, and what better way to ensure this than through this partnership with Coahoma," he said.
+Learn more.

 MVSU Institute of Effective Teaching Practices Offers Free Workshops